martinedb/morton-crae-evapotranspiration-calculator/README.md

 ### 18. Workflow & Formula Dependency Flowcharts

 Below are two conceptual flowcharts showing the dependency of all major formulae in the Morton CRAE calculation workflow.
-For interactive exploration, consider using a tool such as [Mermaid.js](https://mermaid-js.github.io/mermaid/#/).
 The first flowchart is more specific while the second flowchart is a more generalized overview of the workflow of this code.

 ```mermaid
 graph TD